 Source: Bonsucro (2019)

 The United Nations Global Compact asks companies to embrace, support and enact, within their sphere of influence, a set of 10 values in the areas of human rights, labour standards, the environment, and anti-corruption.
 However it's non-binding nature has been widely criticised, and many signatory corporations continue to violate the Compact's values.

 The Material Change Index (MCI) is a voluntary benchmark that tracks the apparel and textiles sector's progress toward more sustainable materials sourcing (cotton, polyester, nylon, manmade cellulosics, wool, down and leather), as well as alignment with global efforts like the Sustainable Development Goals and the transition to a circular economy.
 This company was rated "Maturing", the second highest performance band.

 Source: Textile Exchange (2020)

-The WWF Palm Oil Buyers Scorecard 2019 assesses 173 companies on the commitments they have made, and the actions they have taken, to ensure that there is no destruction of nature including no deforestation along their supply chains; and support a responsible and sustainable palm oil industry beyond their own supply chain.
-This company is rated 'middle of the pack' with a score of 11.4 out of a possible total of 22.
+The WWF Palm Oil Buyers Scorecard 2021 assesses 227 companies on the actions companies have taken to ensure their own palm oil supply chain is sustainable and free of deforestation, natural ecosystem conversion, and human rights abuse.
+This company is rated 'middle of the pack' with a score of 14.06 out of a possible total of 24.

 The Apparel and Footwear Supply Chain Transparency Pledge (Transparency Pledge) helps demonstrate apparel and footwear companies' commitment towards greater transparency in their manufacturing supply chain.
 Transparency of a company's manufacturing supply chain better enables a company to collaborate with civil society in identifying, assessing, and avoiding actual or potential adverse human rights impacts.
 This is a critical step that strengthens a company's human rights due diligence.
 This company has published limited supplier factory information, and falls well short of the Pledge standard.